Scams and Risks Of Using Cash Apps

-But, as convenient as these peer-to-peer (P2P) payment services are, unfortunately if you’ve been scammed or have had another issue with a P2P payment like sending it to the wrong person or sending the wrong amount, there’s little to no protection.
+But, as convenient as these peer-to-peer (P2P) payment services are, scams are on the rise.
+If you get scammed or have an issue like sending a payment to the wrong person or sending the wrong amount, there’s little to no protection.

 If something goes wrong with a P2P payment, who is responsible for covering the loss?

 Lots of users mistakenly think fraud protection will apply for transactions tied to their Visa card or that their financial institution is responsible if a P2P payment goes sideways.